 Conceptually AWS data pipeline is organized into a pipeline definition that consists of the following components.

-- Data nodes – Data nodes represents the type of the data and the location from which it can be accessed by the pipelines.
+- Data nodes: Data nodes represent the type of data and the location from which it can be accessed by the pipelines.
 This includes both input and output data elements.

-- Resources – Resources for an AWS Data pipeline is usually an EMR or an EC2 instance.
+- Resources: Resources for an AWS Data pipeline are usually an EMR or an EC2 instance.

 AWS Data pipeline unleashes the full power of an ETL platform in the form of a web service with a very comprehensive control panel.
 That said, it is not without its cons.
 The below section details the pros and cons of the service from an ETL developer’s point of view.

-- Simple to use control panel with predefined templates for most of AWS databases.
+- Simple to use control panel with predefined templates for most AWS databases.